Wellness tourism: Latin America-Caribbean

 Latin America and the Caribbean is the fourth largest region for wellness tourism in terms of both the number of trips and expenditures.
 Domestic tourism accounts for approximately 71 percent of wellness tourism trips, and 54 percent of wellness tourism expenditures.

 Middle East and Africa

 The Middle East and Africa currently represent the smallest regions for wellness tourism.
-The Middle East boasts a long tradition of bathing associated with Turkish baths, and some older facilities are being modernized to cater to spa-seeking tourists.
+The Middle East boasts a long tradition of bathing associated with hammams ("Turkish baths"), and some older facilities are being modernized to cater to spa-seeking tourists.
 Tourism is experiencing growth in the region, prompting governments and private developers to establish new facilities.

 In Africa, wellness tourism is concentrated in a few regions such as South Africa and the Maghreb, and it is predominantly driven by international tourists.

 Criticism

 Wellness tourism advocates suggest that vacations improve physical well-being, happiness, and productivity, citing that health-oriented trips give travelers a fresh perspective and positively affect creativity, resilience, problem solving, and capacity for coping with stress.
 Yet it is difficult to quantify the health benefits since many of the wellness practices are unregulated, and the growing industry negatively impacts the destinations that travelers flock to.